arestivo/slides/markdown/javascript.md

 ```

 * This operator takes a condition and two values.
-* It returns the first value if the condition is true, and the second if it is false.
+* It returns the first value if the condition is true and the second if it is false.

 ---